Access To CMS Medicare Beneficiary Data Enables DocGraph and CareSet Systems to Bring Insight to Healthcare Delivery Approaches

 This is key example of how government data—dissected, analyzed, and interpreted in the right way by a non-government entity—can be useful in helping patients understand if the norms of their health care provider practices are comparable to the best levels of care.

 This CMS data-access program allows DocGraph and CareSet Systems to specialize in this data subset and to provide the necessary tools to bring additional transparency to the healthcare market.
 The companies are working to enhance the value of medicare beneficiary data through their innovations in:

 - Identifying how datasets are linked together;

 - Determining how to work with data inside a data center like VRDC; and

 - Applying new technologies and methods for data analytics.

-Out of the innovations and collaborations that have shaped the ways in which government and entrepreneurs can now work with the big data of health care—your doctor’s office form, your vital signs, your doctor’s referrals—have grown the insights to help us better shape and better design the new technologies and the new approaches to health care delivery programs that are based on improvements in quality and efficiency, obtained through the ones and zeros of our data.
+Out of the innovations that have shaped the ways in which government and entrepreneurs can now work with the big data of health care—your doctor’s office form, your vital signs, your doctor’s referrals—have grown the insights to help us better shape and better design the new technologies and the new approaches to health care delivery programs that are based on improvements in quality and efficiency, obtained through the ones and zeros of our data.